 Not a huge museum at all so doesn’t require a large time investment – although if you have a strong interest in gems and minerals, you would want to spend more time here.
 Fairly basic displays.
 Open Monday through Friday from 10-5pm.
 Visit: www.git.or.th/2014/museum_information_en.html

-Museum of Cont emporary Art (MOCA) is located on the way to Don Muang Airport (one cannot miss its imposing presence) – one can take the BTS Skytrain to Mo Chit and then take a taxi from there – which if traffic is ok will take around 12 minutes.
-The BTS extension (as of early 2017) is quickly coming together and soon one can take the Skytrain almost to the museum.
+Museum of Cont emporary Art (MOCA) is located on the way to Don Muang Airport (one cannot miss its imposing presence) – one can take the BTS Skytrain to Mo Chit and then take a taxi from there – which if traffic is ok will take around 12 minutes for the taxi ride.
+The BTS extension completed as of 2018 allows one to take the Skytrain almost to the museum.
 Address: 499 Kamphaengphet 6 Rd.
 Ladyao, Chatuchak.

 This worth while museum is definitely worth going out of your way for – especially if you enjoy art.
 Houses the largest collection of this type of art in all of Thailand.
 Features Thai artists across a wide range of genres from paintings to sculptures spanning some 70+ years.
 Some pieces more eclectic, some quite dramatic, others are intriguing and need more time standing in front of them in contemplation – but regardless, the art work contained here is memorable.